Snarks from a Kaszonyi perspective: a survey

 {\bf Problem 7.}\ \ In Theorem 4.8, five edges of $G$ were omitted: the five ``connecting'' edges $(t_k, w_{2k})$, $k \in {\bf Z}_5$.
 If $e$ is one of those five edges, what can one say about $\psi(G,e)$ in terms of $\psi(G',e')$ and $\psi(G^*, e^*)$ for appropriate edges $e'$ and $e^*$ of (respectively) $G'$ and $G^*$? \hfil

-From the solutions to Problems 5 and 7, or perhaps more easily from a direct argument, one might compute the numbers $\psi(G,e)$ for all of the edges $e$ of the ``double star'' snark $G$ alluded to right before Context 4.7. \hfil
+From the solutions to Problems 5 and 7, or perhaps more easily from a direct argument, one might compute the numbers $\psi(G,e)$ for all of the edges $e$ of Isaac's [Is] ``double star'' snark $G$ alluded to right before Context 4.7. \hfil

+The next problem involves the following definition: A snark $G$ is said to be ``critical'' if $\psi(G,e) \geq 1$ (i.e.\ $G_e$ can be edge-3-colored) for every edge $e$ of $G$.
+Not all snarks are critical.
+(In fact some snarks $G$ are so severely ``anti-critical'' that $\psi(G,e) = 0$ for {\it every\/} edge of $G$; for further information and earlier references on such snarks, see [BGHM, Section 4.7] and [H\"a, Section 3].)\ \ Starting with the Petersen graph and Theorem 3.5, and applying induction using [Br2, Theorem 2.2 and subsequent sentence], one obtains Theorem 5.1 in Section 5 above with the word ``snark'' replaced by the phrase ``critical snark''.
+That suggests the following problem: \hfil